yakirifrah/titan-assignment/README.md

 - **Description**: Retrieve all orders.
 - **Response**:
-  - `200 OK`: Returns all order from DB.
+  - `200 OK`: Returns all orders from DB.
   - `400 No Content`: Failed to fetch orders.